prettore/link-disconnection-prototype/README.md

 How to cite
 ----
-If you decided to use this prototype, please, refer to it as:
+If you decide to use this prototype, please, refer to it as:

 -  Rettore, Paulo H.; Loevenich, Johannes; Rigolin F. Lopes, Roberto; Sevenich, Peter (2021): "TNT: A Tactical Network Test platform to evaluate military systems over ever-changing scenarios", in IEEE/ACM Transactions on Networking, TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.14141501.v1